madskristensen/PackageInstaller/README.md

 ### bower.json / package.json

-You can install packages without having set up Bower or npm.
+You can install packages without having set up Bower, JSPM or npm.

 This extension will automatically create the JSON configuration files, so you don't have to worry about it.